Shot putter Siddharth Choudhary wins gold at Asian U-20 Athletics Championship | Sports-Games

 The 17-year-old Choudhary achieved his best throw of 19.52m in his third attempt to better his earlier personal best of 19.11m at the junior level.

+India were leading the 4x400m relay race at the end of the third leg but Heena tripped just after the exchange of baton.
+She got up and continued the race but India eventually ended third.

-Fast-rising Rezoana Mallick Heena and Bharatpreet Singh had clinched a gold medal each in women's 400m race and men's discus throw respectively on the opening day on Sunday.
+The gold went to Sri Lanka with a time of 3:25.41, while South Korea clinched silver with a time of 3:28.29.
+Fast-rising Heena and Bharatpreet Singh had clinched a gold medal each in women's 400m race and men's discus throw respectively on the opening day on Sunday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)